flowroute/flowroute-numbers-ruby/README.md

  2. Create a unique file for each Controller, adding only those lines relevant to that Controller and related methods, and then commenting out the lines for each method you're not using.
 This procedure creates three unique Ruby files.

  3. Create a unique file for each method.
-Each file will then contain the lines instantiating the relevant Controller.
+Each file will then contain the lines instantiating the relevant Controller and method.

 This SDK describes the second option, creating three Ruby files, one for each Controller.
 However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-ruby** directory.
-When you want to run a method, run the following on the command line in the **flowroute-numbers-ruby** directory:
+When you want to invoke a method, run the following on the command line in the **flowroute-numbers-ruby** directory:

 		ruby <Controller File Name.rb>